 - Pupils will have a greater chance of success in all areas of their lives.

 All pupils follow our PROUD agenda in order to take responsibility for their own literacy development.
-We also have regular literacy starters in all subjects with a particular focus each month, for example, apostrophes.
 VCOP is displayed in all classrooms and is actively used in all subject areas.
 This is supported by a spelling sheet in all exercise books to record and learn any incorrect spellings.
-We also have a school Word of the Week to help enlarge pupil's vocabulary.
+We also have lists of academic vocabulary in the Knowledge Organisers to help enlarge pupils' vocabulary.

 Literacy and reading strategies: